Farro Salad with Toasted Pine Nuts, Currants & Mustard Greens

-And if you can get your hands on some semi-pearled farro, which cooks in 15 minutes, you’ll find yourself eating more grains than you ever imagined.
-At least that’s what happened to me.
+Semi-pearled farro cooks in 15 minutes, which makes it as fast as cooking quinoa and even some pastas.
 Since discovering semi-pearled farro just over a week ago, I’ve made this salad or some sort of variation of it four times and have consumed (with the help of my husband) nearly 2 pounds of farro.

 Mix it up.
 I hope you find it as addictive as I do.